-Historically, earthy tweeds would be the order of the day but it’s not unusual to spot bursts of colour, especially on the much-anticipated Ladies Day which takes place on Wednesday 11th March.
-If you’re racing on Thursday, you may wish to add a hint/whole lot of green to your outfit, in order to get into the St. Patrick’s Day spirit.
+Historically, earthy tweeds would be the order of the day but it’s not unusual to spot bursts of colour, especially on the much-anticipated Ladies Day which takes place on Wednesday 17th March.
+If you are attending you may wish to add a hint/whole lot of green to your outfit, in order to get into the St. Patrick’s Day spirit.

 Ladies!
-Avoid the last-minute frenzy of what to/not to wear by following these practical but stylish fashion tips:
+Avoid the last-minute frenzy of what to/not to wear at the Cheltenham races by following these practical but stylish fashion tips: